ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 ![The whole shabang!](../../img/EditorManual/Weapons/finalSimpleGun.gif "That bot never stood a chance."){: .center}

+Check it out in multiplayer preview mode to see how it feels!

 This is a really simple version of a gun.
 Each part could be done a different way or made more complicated for whatever your imagination can dream up!
 You could go back into what we have created to add more effects or change the way it works.

 ---